-- 1 Shut down the computer through the Start menu. - 2 If the computer is connected to a docking device (docked), undock it.
-See the documentation that came with your docking device for instructions. - 3 Connect the computer to an electrical outlet. - 4 Turn on the computer.
+- 1. Shut down the computer through the Start menu. - 2.
+If the computer is connected to a docking device (docked), undock it.
+See the documentation that came with your docking device for instructions. - 3.
+Connect the computer to an electrical outlet. - Turn on the computer.
 When the DELL logo appears, press <F12> immediately.
 If you wait too long and the Windows logo appears, continue to wait until you see the Windows desktop.
-Then shut down your computer and try again. - 5 When the boot device list appears, highlight the device from which you want to boot and press <Enter>.
+Then - If you wait too long and the Windows logo appears, continue to wait until you see the Windows desktop.
+Then shut down your computer and try again. - 5.
+When the boot device list appears, highlight the device from which you want to boot and press <Enter>.
 The computer boots to the selected device.